CULTIVATE COMMUNITY

 through a lifestyle of generosity

 God is doing great things in Knoxville and we want you to be a part of it!
-We’re asking every person who calls The Point their church home to give a special year-end gift and to live an ongoing lifestyle of generosity through a new or increased commitment to support the mission of The Point.
+We’re asking every person who calls The Point their church home to give a special year-end gift and live an ongoing lifestyle of generosity through a new or increased commitment to support the mission of The Point.

 WHERE DO WE GO FROM HERE?